godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_glow_hdr_bleed_threshold()      |
 +-----------+-------------------------------------+

 Bleed threshold of the HDR glow.
+In GLES2, this needs to be below 1.0 in order for glow to be visible, a default value of 0.9 works well.

 .. _class_Environment_property_glow_intensity: